-Peanutsare legumes and, like all legumes, have the amazing ability to fix valuable nitrogen into the soil.
+Peanuts are legumes and, like all legumes, have the amazing ability to fix valuable nitrogen into the soil.
 Generally speaking, the higher the protein content of a plant, the more nitrogen will return to the soil, and peanuts are packed with protein, plus they’re delicious, so peanut cover crops are a win/win.
-Not only are you improving the soil with peanut planting but will end up with a tasty, nutrient rich snack for the family.
+Not only are you improving the soil with peanut planting, but you will end up with a tasty, nutrient rich snack for the family.
 So how exactly do peanut plants improve soil fertility and what are the benefits of peanuts in soil?
 Let’s learn more.

 How Peanut Plants Improve Soil Fertility

 Nitrogen is a key ingredient in the formation of soil organic matter.
 Peanut cover crops release nitrogen into the soil as the plant decomposes.
 Microorganisms decompose the plant and release the nitrogen into the soil as they die.
 Most crop residue contains far more carbon than nitrogen and soil bacteria need both.
 Improving the soil with peanut planting allows around 2/3 of the fixed nitrogen to be left in the soil, which is then available to the following year’s crops.

 Using peanuts to improve soil not only adds nitrogen into the soil; there are additional benefits of peanuts in soil such as: